Projects

 • Ongoing Activity:

-• Some 30 new volunteers were recruited and incorporated into the group's activity in recent months, and a group consisting of targeted mentors for metastatic breast cancer patients was formed.
+• Some 200 registered volunteers were recruited and incorporated into the group's activity in recent months, and a group consisting of targeted mentors for metastatic breast cancer patients was formed.

 • Telephone Follow-up - a select group of volunteers in the central and northern regions continue to follow up on breast cancer patients by phone on a bi-monthly basis.
 The volunteers speak with women who contacted 'Yad Lehachlama' for support and consultation, ask how they are, and provide them with renewed strength to pursue their battle against cancer.

-• Personal Encounter between Survivors who completed Treatment with 'Yad Lehachlama' Volunteers - the group volunteers invite women who are at the final stages of their treatments for an open discussion, to share their experience of "The Day After and the Return to a Regular Routine".
+• One on One Encounter between Survivors who completed Treatment with 'Yad Lehachlama' Volunteers - the group volunteers invite women who are at the final stages of their treatments for an open discussion, to share their experience of "The Day After and the Return to a Regular Routine".

 For more information, kindly contact: +972-3-572.16.15